The Department of Neurology offers a one-year epilepsy fellowship.

 One fellowship position becomes available beginning July 1 each year.

 One fellowship position is available each year.
-The department will begin accepting applications for the upcoming fellowship on Jan.
-1, 2020 for a July 2021 start.
+The department is now accepting applications for a July 2022 start date.
 All application materials must be received by April 1 for consideration.
 The fellowship does not participate in any matching programs.

 Please submit the following original application materials: